 McKillop College contacts KSPS in Term 2.
 All families who are considering attending McKillop College are given an information pack.
 These students attend 2 transition days and an orientation day throughout the year.

 - A transition form is forwarded to KTHS which includes information such as subjects that require attention or extension, and recommendations for suitable class placement.
 This is filled out by the Grade 6 teacher with input from each student.

 - Recommendations to place students with each other are also based upon students’ requests, academic strengths and common interests.
-Students are usually placed with one friend they have chosen.
+Students are usually placed with at least one friend they have chosen.

 - KSPS aims to achieve a balance of transition activities which ensures that the process provides students with enough information and experiences without being detrimental or too disruptive to the Grade 6 program.

 Enrolment Pack attached, or please contact the school for a hard copy.